• Easy-Link

 FAA Submission Options

 Sometimes the FAA will require additional information in order to make a certification decision.
-There are two pathways to submit necessary documentation to the FAA: 1) Self-Service, or 2) AME-Assisted (Case Management or AME Consultation).
+There are two pathways to submit necessary documentation to the FAA: 1) Self-Service, or 2) Case Management /AME Consultation.

 Self Service